Spiritual warfare: Mainstream Christian demonology

 Mainstream Christianity typically acknowledges a belief in the existence (or ontological existence) of demons, fallen angels, the Devil and Satan.
 In Christian evangelism, doctrines of demonology are influenced by interpretations of the New Testament, namely interpretations of the Gospels, in that dealing with spirits became a customary activity of Jesus' ministry.
 Mark the Evangelist states that "he traveled throughout Galilee, preaching in their synagogues and driving out demons".

-Spiritual warfare in the Apostle Paul
+Spiritual warfare in the New Testament

-The Apostle Paul has traditionally been attributed as the writer of the Book of Ephesians, the tenth book of the New Testament, although it is more likely the work of one of his disciples.
-Within 6:10–12 of Ephesians, Paul addresses spiritual warfare and how to combat spiritual attacks; "Finally, be strong in the Lord and in his mighty power.
+The majority of modern spiritual warfare theology is based on Ephesians 6:10-18.
+Ephesians 6:10–12 says, "Finally, be strong in the Lord and in his mighty power.
 Put on the full armor of God, so that you can take your stand against the devil’s schemes.
 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms."

-The majority of modern spiritual warfare theology is based on this chapter of Ephesians.
+This is interpreted to mean that followers should struggle against the demonic forces, not against the people who are influenced by those demons.
+Common interpretation is that struggle is to be undertaken by standing firm in Christian beliefs, not by any actual violence—the 'armor' is awareness of evil forces and the 'weapon' is the gospel.